 Change Is Good: The Rule Changes Each Sport Needs

 Two things are true about America.
-We love sports, and we hate change.
+We love sports.
+We hate change.

-We are the only country in the world that is home to four different billion-dollar sporting leagues.
-The NFL, NBA, NHL, and MLB are all made unique by the rules and regulations that mold their sports into the dramas that we all gobble up.
-But each sport could use some shakeups, tweaks that the leagues are too chickenshit to actually implement.
+America is the only nation in the world that is home to four different multi-billion-dollar sporting leagues.
+The NFL, NBA, NHL, and MLB are all made unique by the rules and regulations that mold their sports into the dramas we all gobble up.
+But each sport could use some shakeups, some tweaking that the leagues are just too chickenshit to actually implement.

 NBA: Live-Play Substitutions

 Fifteen years ago, it seemed like this league was a dud.
 The games were boring, the talent in the NBA was diluted, and the league was smothered by an abundance of fouls.
 Oh, and there was an NBA official fixing games.
 Everyone’s somehow forgotten about that.
 The NBA’s stock has risen significantly in recent years, thanks in part to strategy changes heralded by the Golden State Warriors and LeBron being, you know… a wizard.
-Teams are now playing an exciting brand of basketball.
+More than a few people might argue that the high amount of three's in today's game might be an overcorrection, but for the most part, teams are now playing an exciting brand of basketball.
 I think we can take it a step farther.
 The NBA should take a note from their arena brethren and implement line changes during live play, as hockey does.

 In the NBA, play must come to a stop for a team to change personnel.
 If you’ve ever watched an NBA game, you know that play stops a lot.
 It stops too much.
 Way too much.
 Allowing teams to make personnel changes on the fly would cut down on the number of pauses in a game and the length of their duration.
 Basketball is at its best when played with fluidity.
 Allowing players to enter the game as soon as they reach the scorer’s table would enhance that fluidity.
 Worried about cherry-picking?
 Don’t be.
 A player will only be allowed to enter play once they “tag in” with the teammate they replace at the scorer’s table.
 There will be no "too many men on the court" issues.